maudnals/articles/Understanding 3rd party cookies.md

-# NanoTechsSnack: 3rd-party cookies in 5 minutes
+# NanoTechSnack: 3rd-party cookies in 5 minutes
 // Unbaking third-party cookies
 // Tech snack: 3rd-party cookies

 ## Why am I reading this?
 You're probably glad you're not the dev who had to implement the new GDPR feature.
+But: don't you feel like a lost lemon when reading headlines about privacy issues and the new Firefox release?
+Read this nano tech snack and get the best of both worlds: no privacy modal to implement and a solid nano-basis to understand 3rd-party cookies - the #1  public enemy of online privacy lovers (although my mom always clicks "Accept all").

 ## Cookies 101

 ### Def
 "An HTTP cookie (web cookie, browser cookie) is a small piece of data that a server sends to the user's web browser.
+**The browser may store it and send it back with the next request to the same server.**

+### But why?
-**The browser may store it and send it back with the next request to the same server. ** Typically, it's used to tell if two requests came from the same browser — keeping a user logged-in, for example.
+Typically, it's used to tell if two requests came from the same browser — keeping a user logged-in, for example.
 It remembers stateful information for the stateless HTTP protocol."

 ### Origins